WinTeach/pykib/README.txt

   -dp DOWNLOADPATH, --downloadPath DOWNLOADPATH
                         Defines the start path for any download and upload dialog
+  -eal [ENABLEAUTOLOGON], --enableAutoLogon [ENABLEAUTOLOGON]
+                        Enables the autologon functionality, this function
+                        requires at leats autoLogonUser and autoLogonUser to be set.
+The Browser is preconfigured to work with Citrix Webinterface, Citrix Storefront and RDWeb
+                        Servers
+  -alu AUTOLOGONUSER, --autoLogonUser AUTOLOGONUSER
+                        Defines the username used for autologon -alp AUTOLOGONPASSWORD, --autoLogonPassword AUTOLOGONPASSWORD
+                        Defines the password used for autologon -ald AUTOLOGONDOMAIN, --autoLogonDomain AUTOLOGONDOMAIN
+                        Defines the domain name used for autologon.
+If a domain name is set, but no value for autoLogonDomainID, the domain will bei merged with the username to domain\username -aluid AUTOLOGONUSERID, --autoLogonUserID AUTOLOGONUSERID
+                        Defines the ID of the HTML Element in which the username should be put in -alpid AUTOLOGONPASSWORDID, --autoLogonPasswordID AUTOLOGONPASSWORDID
+                        Defines the ID of the HTML Element in which the password should be put in -aldid AUTOLOGONDOMAINID, --autoLogonDomainID AUTOLOGONDOMAINID
+                        Defines the ID of the HTML Element in which the domain should be put in
+  -es [ENABLESPELLCHECK], --enablespellcheck [ENABLESPELLCHECK]
+                        Enables spellchecking when set -sl SPELLCHECKINGLANGUAGE, --spellcheckinglanguage SPELLCHECKINGLANGUAGE
+                        Defines the language for the spellcheck dictionary.
+                        Default de_DE
   -t TITLE, --title TITLE
                         Defines the Window Title
   -dt [DYNAMICTITLE], --dynamicTitle [DYNAMICTITLE]